aapris/DjangoHttpBroker/README.md

 endpoint and the data formats vary a lot, and creating new endpoints should be as fast and easy as possible.

+# Main parts

+A Django HTTP Broker plugin application consists of several different functions: endpoints, decoders, forwards and (data) models.

+## Endpoints

+An Endpoint is an object, which processes Django HttpRequest and returns Django HttpResponse.
+Inside `handle_request()` function Endpoint may (in normal workflow) identify sending party, figure out its unique id and pass forward the serialised HTTP request data (headers, body) to a RabbitMQ exchange, which puts the request data in one or more processing queues.

+## Decoders

+A Decoder is an object, which knows how to get real values from decoded payload.
+A payload can be **anything** found from HTTP request data.
+For example LoRaWAN operators may POST a huge JSON object, where the payload is for example in hexadecimal or base64 encoded format.

+## Forwards

+TODO

+# Routing

 # How to use

 Create a Django app using command